Route Grade Votings

 Total votes cast 143

-12m.
-The lower section of the smooth wall is climbed via a problem start on the right (6a for short climbers).
-Swing left then attain a standing position in the break.
+The lower section of the smooth wall is climbed via a problem start at V3 6A+ using a cruel finger-jam (desperate for short climbers).
+Swing left then gain a standing position in the break with difficulty.
 The upper section then follows the thin crack and gradually eases.

 Login to your ROCKFAX account to add your comments - Search for comments.